-The Warriors were largely at the mercy of the mercurial Andrew Johns during the first decade of their rivalry with the Knights, but they have turned the tables on the Novacastrians over the past 13 seasons to take a narrow overall lead.
+The Warriors were largely at the mercy of the mercurial Andrew Johns during the first decade of their rivalry with the Knights, but they have turned the tables on the Novacastrians over the past 15 seasons to edge in front in the overall count.

 Biggest wins: Warriors – 52-10 at Mt Smart Stadium, 2007; Newcastle – 48-6 at Marathon Stadium, 1995.

 Longest winning streaks: Warriors – 5 matches (2009-11); Newcastle – 4 matches (twice – 1995-98 and 2000-02).

 Most appearances: Simon Mannering (Warriors) – 23; Manu Vatuvei (Warriors) – 19; Danny Buderus (Newcastle) – 17; Kurt Gidley (Newcastle) – 17; Steve Simpson (Newcastle) – 16; Jacob Lillyman (Warriors) – 15; Ben Matulino (Warriors) – 15; Jarrod Mullen (Newcastle) – 15; Matt Gidley (Newcastle) – 14; Andrew Johns (Newcastle) – 14; Stacey Jones (Warriors) – 14.

 Most tries: Manu Vatuvei (Warriors) – 19; Adam MacDougall (Newcastle) – 13; David Fusitu’a (Warriors) – 11; Andrew Johns (Newcastle) – 9; James McManus (Newcastle) – 8; Timana Tahu (Newcastle) – 8; Clinton Toopi (Warriors) – 8.